Immunotherapy for Mesothelioma

 Last updated:

-Mesothelioma immunotherapy is a treatment that uses the immune system to target and destroy cancer cells.
-Immune checkpoint inhibitors are becoming an important option for mesothelioma patients, especially for those who don’t respond well to surgery, chemotherapy, or radiation.
+Immunotherapy for mesothelioma is a treatment that uses the immune system to target and destroy cancer cells.

-• Opdivo® (nivolumab) and Yervoy® (ipilimumab) were the first two immunotherapy drugs approved as treatments for mesothelioma in 2020.
+• Opdivo® and Yervoy® were the first drugs approved by the U.S. Food and Drug Administration (FDA) as immunotherapy for pleural mesothelioma in October 2020.

-• On September 17, 2024, Keytruda® (pembrolizumab) was approved as a third immunotherapy treatment option for mesothelioma.
+• In September 2024, Keytruda® was approved as another immunotherapy option for pleural mesothelioma in combination with chemotherapy.

-• Researchers continue to study other types of immunotherapy for pleural mesothelioma and peritoneal mesothelioma in clinical trials.
+• Researchers continue to study CAR T-cell therapy, vaccines, and other immunotherapies in mesothelioma clinical trials.

-Download our Free Immunotherapy Guide now to get essential information about this cutting-edge treatment and how it could help you.
+Download our Free Immunotherapy Guide to learn more about this treatment and whether it could be right for you.

 Get Your Free Immunotherapy Guide